8 Gig Worker Healthcare: Portable Benefits for a New Economy

 Every morning, before most of urban India has finished its first cup of tea, millions of people are already at work.

+And yet – when it comes to healthcare, most of them are on their own.
 No employer-sponsored insurance.
 No group health plan.
-No safety net beyond whatever cash they’ve managed to set aside, which is often nothing.
+No safety net beyond whatever cash they have set aside, which is often nothing.

-8.2 The Scale of the Opportunity
+8.2 The Scale of the Problem

 By the Numbers

-• ~200 million gig workers across formal and informal sectors
+• ~200 million gig workers across formal and informal sectors in India

 • Near zero have portable, reliable healthcare coverage tied to their work